 Traditional strength training with barbells is too simplistic.
 The training of isolated muscle groups makes training much easier which explains why it has become so popular, not because it is so effective.

-In his classes he always says: “You need a surplus of range of motion, of mobility, and a surplus of strength and stability, so your body is prepared when things go wrong and you don’t get hurt!”
+“You need a surplus of range of motion, of mobility, and a surplus of strength and stability, so your body is prepared when things go wrong and you don’t get hurt!”

 The body thrives on this, because it’s what the body is supposed to do!